tonusp/NaNo2016/A_Book_of_Changes.md

 > To become learned, gain daily
 > To obtain Tao, reduce daily
 > Reduce and reduce again
-> ... until all action is reduced to non-action
+> 	  all action is reduced to non-action
 > Then no one is left
 > Nothing is done
-> ... yet nothing is left undone
+> 	  nothing is left undone

 "I know all that," protested Joseph. "*Wu-wei*, the principle on non-action, getting things done by not-doing.
 I've always thought it was overrated, and I really don't see how it's going to help our friends."